AndreaHor/LifT_Solver/tracker/README.md

 	1. For all parameters related to the solver, please look in the documentary of the solver.
 	2. The parameters `LIFTED_SECONDS` and `BASE_SECONDS` control the maximal edge length in seconds.

+4. Precomputed features are provided for MOT17-02-DPM

+5. Pre-processing and post-processing is not part of this repository.
+We do not provide pre-process input detections, though.

 ## Evaluation